How Much Is a Two Dollar Bill Worth?

 Determining the Value of Two Dollar Bills

-Since two dollar bills are still legal circulation tender, they are worth exactly what they claim to be worth: $2.
+Since two dollar bills are still legal circulation tender, they are worth exactly what they claim to be worth: two dollars.
 Although it may seem like you’ve stumbled on a national treasure, the truth of the matter is the bill is not valuable (at least, not yet) and should be spent like any other paper money.
-As long as they were produced between 1976 and 2003, there’s no need to hoard bunches of two dollar bills.
+As long as they were produced between 1976 and 2003, there’s no need to hoard bunches of two-dollar bills.

 If, on the other hand, you find yourself with a red seal two dollar bill, it might be worth tucking away.
 The red seal bill, issued from 1928 to 1966, won’t make you a millionaire by any means, but they are more valuable than their modern successor.

 - New legislation set forth in 1929 declared a standard printing size for paper money in the United States.
-At this time, the two dollar bill was converted to a smaller size.
-The modified notes were printed with red seals, an portrait of Thomas Jefferson on the obverse side and a rendition of his home, Monticello, on the reverse of each bill.
+At this time, the two-dollar bill was converted to a smaller size.
+The modified notes were printed with red seals, a portrait of Thomas Jefferson on the obverse side and a rendition of his home, Monticello, on the reverse of each bill.
 The red seals found on these two dollar bills indicated that they were United States Notes.

 - Fun Fact: Since two dollar bills are so lightly circulated, they have an average life span of six years.
-The one dollar bill has an average lifespan of only 10 months!
+The one-dollar bill has an average lifespan of only ten months!